rvd2pwipwip/SMTV02/src/styles/CSS_ARCHITECTURE.md

 - Each component has its own CSS file (e.g., `ChannelCard.css`)
 - CSS is scoped to the component
-- Uses design system variables for consistency
+- Uses design system variables from the npm package for consistency

 ## Best Practices

-1. **Use CSS Variables**: Always use design system variables for colors, spacing, etc.
+1. **Use Design Tokens**: Always use variables from `@smtv/design-tokens` for colors, spacing, etc.
 2. **Component Scoping**: Keep component styles with their components
 3. **Avoid Global Styles**: Minimize global styles to prevent conflicts
 4. **TV-Specific Considerations**: Always consider TV viewing distance and remote navigation